 top of page

 Fresh, adaptable, and full of personality, contemporary kitchens are the perfect canvas for today’s ever-evolving design preferences.
 Unlike modern kitchens, which follow a more defined, historical design framework, contemporary style is rooted in the here and now.
-It embraces change, blends different aesthetics, and allows for more creative expression.
+It embraces change, blends diverse aesthetics, and encourages more creative expression.

 What Is a Contemporary Kitchen Design?

 Contemporary kitchens reflect current design trends.
 They are not locked into one specific period or formula.
-Instead, they’re fluid, drawing inspiration from modern minimalism, industrial accents, organic materials, and even traditional craftsmanship.
+Instead, they’re fluid, drawing inspiration from modern minimalism, industrial accents, organic materials, and traditional craftsmanship.
 A contemporary kitchen today might feature sleek handleless cabinets, bold lighting choices, mixed materials, and statement islands—all coming together to suit both form and function.
+The German kitchen manufacturing platform — with its modular precision and extensive finish library — supports the full range of contemporary expressions from warm wood-forward to cool architectural.

-Contemporary kitchen with mixed materials and a sleek handleless island
+Contemporary kitchen with mixed LEICHT materials — BOSSA wood veneer and KERA ceramic — handleless island

 Modern & Contemporary kitchens is our specialty